 - overall quality of the technical implementation of product

-In my first month I met with people on my team and around the office, and closely watched process in action.
+In my first month I met with folks both from my team and from around the office, and watched process in action.
 I spent time getting familiar with our codebases, and identified challenges and opportunities in process.
 I took on my first round of direct reports, which contributed significantly to my understanding where I could best make a difference over the next couple of months.

 Having achieved a basic understanding of the state of the codebases, product, team, process, and the goals of the company, it seemed like a good time to draft a personal mission statement for the kind of work I'll be engaged with over the next year or so.

 A mission statement is a summation of how your personal narrative aligns with a business narrative.
 I've found that a deeply held personal narrative is a powerful mechanic in helping drive daily behaviours, which is key for affecting change.
 A mission statement is also an easy way to tell if you're finding alignment with your manager and with the organization as a whole.

 So I took a day, drafted my points and presented it to my directs for an initial round of feedback.
 I followed up the same with my manager, and then with the CEO during a skip-level one-to-one.
 After several revisions, I felt confident that I have a good idea of how I can preserve the vitality of the very capable team that I joined, while enabling the next level of growth and success.
 This is what I came up with:

 To nurture an environment where engineers engage in the best work of their career.

 To consistently iterate on a live-ops cycle with a focus that minimizes rework, downtime and firefighting and maximizes productivity and innovation.